"...even if someone were to prove to me that the truth

-all" that is spoken about so eloquently in the Gospel of Thomas, one would simply be foolish to opt for the lesser package.
-A no-brainer if you actually understand and believe!

-[*] The title "Satan" is used in the earliest Gospel, Mark, and then
+all" that is spoken about so eloquently in the Gospel of Thomas, one would simply be foolish to opt for any mundane package in this world.
+A no-brainer if you actually understand and believe [*] The title "Satan" is used in the earliest Gospel, Mark, and then